 Bob Cratchit: Far from being the usual docile toady of a miser’s clerk, this Bob Cratchit, acted by Joe Alwyn (The Favourite) has some spirit.
 He too, is a perfectionist, but unlike Scrooge, he has heart and a conscience.
 His seething resentment and hatred of Scrooge is not cloaked or hidden.
 Bob Cratchit is still the devoted father and husband, but this Cratchit has a backbone.

 Mary Cratchit: Hang on to your Christmas goose and pudding, folks.
 Just a bit player in most of the other versions, the character of Mrs. Cratchit (Vinette Robinson) is fully developed in this great film.
-All of the other versions only show her brief outbursts of anger and vitriol directed at Ebeneezer Scrooge.
+All the other versions only show her brief outbursts of anger and vitriol directed at Ebeneezer Scrooge.
 However, in this FX version, we find out the reason why she hates Scrooge with such a white-hot passion.

 Tiny Tim: Not only was Tiny Tim crippled, but he was a misshapen dwarf as well.
 No punches were pulled with this movie, and we get to witness in horrifying detail the reason for his demise.
 As in the other films about our favorite miser, Tiny Tim is the catalyst that turns Scrooge around, but never have the events surrounding his death been more devastating.